 matching funds.
 What a locality must contribute as a cash match toward total allowable project costs over the life of the program.
-Under the 2015 CHP, the matching funds must be paid with state, local, or other non-COPS Office funds and may not be from any funds previously budgeted for law enforcement purposes.
-There is a minimum 25 percent matching fund requirement for 2015 CHP, unless waived in writing by the COPS Office.
+Under the 2016 CHP, the matching funds must be paid with state, local, or other non-COPS Office funds and may not be from any funds previously budgeted for law enforcement purposes.
+There is a minimum 25 percent matching fund requirement for 2016 CHP, unless waived in writing by the COPS Office.

 military veteran.
-Under the 2015 CHP, a military veteran is any individual who has served on active duty at any time in the armed forces for a period of more than 180 consecutive days, any part of which occurred on or after September 11, 2001, and who has been discharged or released from active duty in the armed forces under honorable conditions.

-obligation of funds.
-The COPS Office obligates federal funds when the grant award document is signed by the COPS Office Director or his or her designated official.
-For the grantee, grant funds are obligated when monies are spent for hiring approved personnel under the grant.
+Under the 2016 CHP, a military veteran is any individual who has served on active duty at any time in the armed forces for a period of more than 180 consecutive days, any part of which occurred on or after obligation of funds.
+The COPS Office obligates federal funds when the award document is signed by the COPS Office Director or his or her designated official.
+For the recipient, award funds are obligated when monies are spent hiring approved personnel under the award.
 The term encumbrance is often used at the local and state levels to describe this type of transaction.
 Liquidated obligations are considered cash outlays or monies actually spent.
 Unliquidated obligations are obligations incurred and recorded but not yet paid (accrual basis of accounting) or not yet recorded and not yet paid (cash basis of accounting).